MurielPinho/FEUP-LPOO-PROJ/docs/ReadMe.md

 ### Design Patterns

-#### The interface does not match the controller we intend to use
+#### The interface does not match the com.g38.controller we intend to use
 * **The Problem in Context** - we want to use an existing class, and the interface does not match the one we need.
-For example, the  controller has different options for the menu and the maze.
+For example, the  com.g38.controller has different options for the menu and the maze.
 * **The Pattern** - We have applied the Adapter pattern as it let's classes work together that couldn't otherwise because of incompatible interfaces.
 * **Implementation**
 ![Adapter](https://github.com/FEUP-LPOO/lpoo-2020-g38/blob/master/docs/Images/Adapter.png?raw=true)
 * **Consequences** - Its implementation allowed us to use an existing class in multiple circunstances, presenting us with a reusable class that works with unforseen classes.

 #### Certain elements must possess a single instance
-* **The Problem in Context** - during gameplay, we must ensure that exactly one instance of certain classes, namely the player controller and the maze class, are instantiated at a time.
+* **The Problem in Context** - during gameplay, we must ensure that exactly one instance of certain classes, namely the player com.g38.controller and the maze class, are instantiated at a time.
 The game itself must be instantiated only once.
 * **The Pattern** - We have applied the Singleton pattern as it ensures that a class only has one instance and provide a global point to acess it.
 * **Implementation**
 ![Singleton](https://github.com/FEUP-LPOO/lpoo-2020-g38/blob/master/docs/Images/Singleton.png?raw=true)